apache/pekko/docs/src/main/paradox/project/migration-guides.md

   If this is not possible/desired then you can add `scala-java8-compat` as dependency yourself.
 * In addition to the previous point, for Scala 2.12 `scala-java8-compat` has been updated to `1.0.2`.
 If you are using an older binary incompatible version of `scala-java8-compat` its recommend to update to `1.0.2`.
+* For Scala 2.12 and 2.13 [ssl-config](https://github.com/lightbend/ssl-config) has been updated to 0.6.1 in order
+  to bring in bug/security fixes.
+Note that ssl-config 0.6.1 is binary and source compatible with 0.4.1.

 We are still investigating the effects of how the package name changes affect the @ref:[Persistence](../persistence.md) and @ref:[Cluster](../cluster-usage.md) modules.